The Chicago Drivers Guide to Rideshare Street Smarts: Transit Avenues/Cicero Ave

 I suspect that non Chicagoans think of State Street and Michigan Ave when it comes to Chicaguh streets.
 And, yes they’re right.
 Addresses located on the two renowned avenues play an integral part in Chicago’s traffic, economy and lifestyle.
 Though less famous, Cicero Ave (IL Rt.50) plays a major role in chicagoing travel.
 It connects to and directs towards many of the region’s important locales.
 As a result, it has contributed mightily to my rideshare experience.

 Cicero Ave cuts across key south and southwest Chicago-land suburbs.
-Cicero’s south suburban stretch plows through 13 towns.
-It goes through two particularly good suburban stops.
+The south suburban stretch plows through 13 towns which include two particularly good stops.

 Oak Lawn has a habit of providing me with really good ($25+ payout) trips.
 It is here where Cicero Ave connects with Southwest Highway (Rt.7) which lead to multi trip generating sites such as Moraine Valley Community College located in Palos Hills and the Chicago Ridge Mall.